mjmr89/TradeCraft/README.txt

 # Comments look like this.
 Sand,12,32:1
 Diamond,264,1:64
+LGWool,35;8,10:1

 The first value is the name of the item as you want it to appear on your signs and in the messages the players see when they make their trades.

-The second value is the block or item ID.
-You can see these values here:
+The second value is the block or item ID, optionally with a data value added (separated with a semicolon) for colored wool, logs, etc. You can see these values here:

 http://www.minecraftwiki.net/wiki/Data_values